Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 "Thank you so much for coming to my rescue," I panted.
-I gave him my last address and sat back in the seat, sighing with relief, my heart still pounding, I closed my eyes against the backlash of images plays through my mind.
-Will this night ever end!
+I gave him my last address and sat back in the seat, sighing with relief, my heart still pounding, I closed my eyes against the backlash of images playing through my mind.
+Will this night ever end?
 When I opened my eyes, the driver looked at me with concern through the rear-view mirror.

 I paid the driver and got out of the cab.
 Oh, my goodness, it looks like the "Psycho" house in the movie.
 Walking up the fifty steps, I counted them and arrived at the huge door.
 I knocked.
 A man who looked like Dracula opened the door.
 “Come in, Elaina, I’ve been waiting for you,” he crooned.

 I stepped past him, and he bowed as I walked into the gloomy, spider-webbed entranceway.
-Taking my arm, he escorted me into a room where an old woman was playing a piano.
+Taking my arm, he escorted me into a room where an old woman was playing the piano.
 Staring at her long fingernails reminded me of claws, and I didn’t want to know her acquaintance.
 Dracula told me to sit down and to listen carefully.
-It was an eerie sounding piece of music and I looked over at the person next to me to gain their reaction.
+It was an eerie-sounding piece of music and I looked over at the person next to me to gain their reaction.

 Gasping for air — coughing — I choked out.
 “Who are you?”